 - I’m just always going to have an accent.

 I’m speaking from experience here; this is how I feel when speaking Spanish most of the time. 😔

-Now that I know what I’m doing wrong when speaking Spanish (I’m stressing words incorrectly and using American intonation), I’m going to find an accent reduction coach the next time I live in Latin America!
+Now that I know what I’m doing wrong when speaking Spanish (I’m stressing words incorrectly and using American intonation), I’m going to find an accent coach the next time I live in Latin America!

 The truth is, you don’t know what you don’t know.

 Unless you’ve worked with an accent coach, you’re probably not even sure exactly what you can improve.

 Once you have the knowledge and resources to improve your accent, it will be possible to hear a difference in how you sound.

 Be kind and gentle with yourself: you just didn’t have all the information you needed yet.

 To improve, you have to learn it.
 And once you learn it, you will make progress.
 And once you commit to making progress, you will see results.